 Though LASIK is the most popular laser correction procedure, it's not right for everyone.
 If you're not a good candidate for LASIK, PRK may be an effective alternative that will help you restore clear, sharp vision.

-Two types of patients who may not be considered for LASIK are those with thin corneas and pupils that are too large.
+Two types of patients who may not be considered for LASIK are those with thin corneas or pupils that are too large.
 Patients with thin corneas may experience complications in the creation of the corneal flap during LASIK, and patients with large pupils may see starbursts or halos at night after LASIK.
 PRK nullifies both of these potential, but rare, side effects.

 Difference between PRK Eye Surgery and LASIK